 By Sam Kumar

-Nevada’s mandate to partially or fully shutdown businesses completely ignores the more detailed data that has been available for quite some time.
-We can all understand a panic-induced shutdown in March 2020 when we did not have enough data to draw conclusions.
+Nevada’s mandate to partially or fully shut down businesses completely ignores the more detailed data that has been available for quite some time.
+We can all understand a panic-induced shut down in March 2020 when we did not have enough data to draw conclusions.
 Starting last fall, however, we had plenty of data presenting solid patterns which should have been informing our decisions.
 For instance, let’s review the school closures.
 The under-18 years-old population in the US is around 75 million.
-Total COVID deaths in that age group across the entire nation stands at 216.
+Total COVID deaths in that age group across the entire nation stand at 216.
 That is under three deaths in a million.
 Explain to me again why we closed our schools?
 Now, let’s discuss business closures.
-The national COVID mortality rate for the working age population, under-65, is 0.00039.
-Does the mortality rate of 0.00039 warrant a government mandated shutdown?
+The national COVID mortality rate for the working-age population, under-65, is 0.00039.
+Does the mortality rate of 0.00039 warrant a government-mandated shutdown?
 I recognize that individual circumstances may vary, and if one considers his/her risk to be high, he/she should be allowed to stay home and no one should lose their job as a consequence.
 (Note: Data in the above two paragraphs come from US Census Bureau and Centers for Disease Control)

 One final point: In addition to ravaging Nevada’s economy, Nevada has also squandered a precious opportunity to attract businesses exiting California.
 Businesses moving out of California are skipping clear over Reno/Sparks and moving straight to places like Salt Lake City, which is #1 in the nation in population growth, clocking in at a whopping 12.3% growth since last April (Source: LinkedIn).